People

 Enlarged view: Photo of Helena Winiger

-As a doctoral student in Science and Technology Studies (STS), I study the role of norms in science and technology.
-Embedded in the INTERSECTIONS project, I focus on norms in inter- and transdisciplinary cultures and practices of technology domains.
-Thus, I aim to contribute to inclusive governance mechanisms of applied emerging technologies such as AI.
-I hold a master's degree in philosophy from Freie Universität Berlin, where I specialized in the interface of philosophy of science, cognitive science, and AI ethics.
-In my bachelor’s degree, I studied philology and philosophy at the University of Augsburg.
-At various NGOs, I conducted research on societal consequences and policies of emerging and foundational technologies.
+In my doctoral studies, I investigate the role of norms and governance in inter- and transdisciplinary research.
+Embedded in the INTERSECTIONS project and anchored in Science and Technology Studies (STS), I focus on inter- and transdisciplinary research involving emerging technologies.
+I aim to contribute to governance mechanisms for emerging technologies that improve the participation and representation of societal actor groups.
+In my master's degree in philosophy from Freie Universität Berlin, I specialized in the interface of philosophy of science, cognitive science, and AI ethics.
+In my bachelor’s, I studied philology and philosophy at the University of Augsburg.
+At different NGOs, I worked on policies and societal implications of technologies.
 Details on Helena's webpage

 Paula Winkler